sopra-fs23-group-37/server/contributions.md

 3. Implemented the avatars for the GameScreen (https://github.com/sopra-fs23-group-37/client/issues/174)
 4. Implemented Firebase database for the avatar images (https://github.com/sopra-fs23-group-37/client/issues/169)
 5. Write tests for the avatar server side (https://github.com/sopra-fs23-group-37/server/issues/172)

+# Week 6 Contributions

+## Entire Team pre-worked in week 5 for week 6
+Our team decided to all pre-work for week 6 in week 5, in order to apply a feature freeze and focus on testing / QA (confirmed by TA, greenlighted by Professor Fritz).
+The team continued to collaborate on the application by thoroughly testing, fixing bugs, and increasing code quality to ensure robustness.

+# Week 7 Contributions
+## Entire Team took Joker in week 7
+Our team decided to all take our Joker in week7 in order to apply a feature freeze and focus on testing / QA (confirmed by TA, greenlighted by Professor Fritz).
+The team continued to collaborate on the application by thoroughly testing, fixing bugs, and increasing code quality to ensure robustness.